Find out how we can support you with resources, contacts and guides below.

 3. UCLA Policy 990: Use of Animals in Research, Teaching, and Testing, states that the Guide is required to be followed along with federal, state and local acts and regulations.

-Please complete the MHQ annually as enrollment is required for all that visit animal spaces including study areas, vivariums and/or laboratories that use research animals.
+Please complete the MHQ annually, or every three years, as enrollment is required for all that visit animal spaces including study areas, vivariums and/or laboratories that use research animals.
 Enrollment in the MHQ program is required for all personnel involved in the care and use of research animals regardless of whether they handle animals.
 This requirement includes EH&S, facilities, investigator staff/students, volunteers, personnel that handles animal tissues, and all PIs and faculty sponsors of Animal Research Committee protocols.

 You can also view the status of your MHQ by logging back on to the MHQ site.
 Look under the “actions” column.
 If you have a “revision request” please go through your application correcting the information.
 It is important to go through the entire application for it to be resubmitted with the updated information.